-What is Climate change?
+What is Climate Change?

-As a result, world’s average surface temperature has increased by around 0.6 degrees Celsius over last 100 years.
-The changing climate patterns have already made significant impact on our planet.
-Melting of polar ice caps, change in rainfall patterns, increase in frequency of hurricanes, storms are few of the adverse effects of climate change.
+As a result, the world’s average surface temperature has increased by around 0.6 degrees Celsius over the last 100 years.
+The changing climate patterns have already made a significant impact on our planet.
+Melting of polar ice caps, change in rainfall patterns, increase in the frequency of hurricanes, storms are a few of the adverse effects of climate change.
 Scientists predicted that due to ongoing activities contributing to global warming, the average global temperature could increase between 1.4 and 6 degrees Celsius in the 21st century.

 Fact 1: The global temperature on an average has increased by 0.6 to 1 degree Celsius till the 20th century.

-Fact 2: The United States constitutes 5% of the world population and contributes to 22% of world’s carbon emission.
+Fact 2: The United States constitutes 5% of the world population and contributes to 22% of the world’s carbon emission.

-Fact 3: Around 15% of the carbon released in the environment is due to deforestation and change in use of land.
+Fact 3: Around 15% of the carbon released in the environment is due to deforestation and change in the use of land.

 Fact 4: The golden Toad is the first species to go extinct due to climate change.